phly/phly_mustache/README.txt

  {{%PRAGMA-NAME option=value}}

 where options are key/value pairs, and are entirely optional.
-The renderer handles pragmas internally.
-For each token, it will check to see if a pragma handler can render the token; if so, that value will be used, otherwise it will use the default rendering.

-Each pragma has a method that will be called as a handler; extend the class and override the appropriate method(s) in order to implement your pragma.

-The following tokens currently accept pragmas:

- - Lexer::TOKEN_CONTENT: handleContentPragma()
- - Lexer::TOKEN_VARIABLE: handleVariablePragma()
- - Lexer::TOKEN_VARIABLE_RAW: handleRawVariablePragma()
- - Lexer::TOKEN_SECTION: handleSectionPragma()
- - Lexer::TOKEN_SECTION_INVERT: handleInvertedSectionPragma()
+Pragmas are user-defined, and can be used to extend the capabilities of the renderer.

+Pragmas should implement Phly\Mustache\Pragma, which defines methods for retrieving the pragma name (used during registration of the pragma, and referenced by templates; this is case sensitive currently), determining whether or not the pragma can intercept rendering of a specific token type, and handling the token.

+Pragmas should be registered _before_ rendering any template that references them.

-Currently, the IMPLICIT-ITERATOR pragma is available, allowing iteration of indexed arrays or Traversable objects with scalar values.
-These require the handleVariablePragma() and handleRawVariablePragma() methods.
+An example is the "IMPLICIT-ITERATOR" pragma, which is included with this distribution.
+This pragma allows iteration of indexed arrays or Traversable objects with scalar values, with the option of specifying the iterator "key" to use within the template.
+You can review

+    Phly/Mustache/Pragma/ImplicitIterator.php

+for details on how it accomplishes this, as well as the unit test

+    PhlyTest\Mustache\MustacheTest::testHonorsImplicitIteratorPragma()

+for details on usage.